rossta/montrose/README.md

 Conceptually, recurrences can represent an infinite sequence.
 When we say simply "every day", there is no implied ending.
-It's therefore possible to create a recurrence that can enumerate forever.
+It's therefore possible to create a recurrence that can enumerate forever, so use your `Enumerable` methods wisely.

 ```ruby
 # Every day starting now